 Towards SOTA Forecasting LLMs

 Most prior work focuses on binary yes/no prediction market questions (e.g. "Will X win the election?"), where a coin flip already gets you 50% accuracy.
-The harder and more valuable task is open-ended forecasting: predicting who, what, or where without a very small set of choices.
+The harder and more valuable task is open-ended forecasting: predicting who, what, or where without a fixed set of choices.
 This is the setting we train for.

 Each question is paired with retrieved news context from up to one month before the event resolves, ensuring no future information leaks into the prediction.
 The model must reason about what it knows, weigh competing signals, and produce both an answer and a calibrated probability.